Sdcopeland/sdcopeland/content/about/index.md

 title = "About"
 +++

 Hi, I'm Shawn!
-Welcome to my slice of the internet
+Welcome to my slice of the internet.

 ## About Me

 For the last decade I have worked as a community organizer, political strategist, and director for progressive issue nonprofits.
 In my last role for 4 years I manged election strategy, data, campaigns, and state legislative lobbying for Ohio and the bulk of the Western Mountain Region for the Human Rights Campaign.

 I am an avid technologist and am interested in the emerging space of digital rights and information theory.
 I see data as an incredibly powerful democratizing force and hope to find better ways to share access to good civic data and to better inform how to understand data.
 I will post regularly about data projects I am learning or working on along with public data sets that could be useful for further study.